git-town/git-town/docs/ARCHITECTURE.md

-Git Town addresses requirements 1 and 2 via an [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) that executes programs consisting of Git-related _opcodes_.
+Git Town addresses requirements 1 and 2 via an [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) that executes self-modifying code consisting of Git-related _opcodes_.
 Most of these opcodes execute Git commands.
 Some open browser windows or talk to codehosting APIs.
+Others inspect the state at runtime and inject new opcodes into the running program.
+Making Git Town VM programs self-modifying has the advantage that the entire runstate of the program is encoded in the opcodes, and there are no variables or other state to persist when a program is interrupted, persisted, loaded from disk, and continued.
+This keeps the execution framework simple and deterministic.

 Each Git Town command:

 - Inspects the state of the Git repo.